Spin order, spin excitations, and RIXS spectra of spin-1/2 tetramer chains: Results

 \subsection{Quantum phase analysis}

-The string order is a measure of the formation and the disappearance of hidden symmetry in systems that do not exhibit conventional magnetic order (such as FM or AFM).
+The string order is a measure of the formation and the disappearance of hidden symmetry in systems that do not exhibit conventional magnetic order (such as ferromagnetic or antiferromagnetic).
 In a dimerized spin chain, the string order reveals whether the underlying phase has a hidden $Z_2\times Z_2$ discrete symmetry or not.
-When dimerization is introduced the system can transition to the non-trivial Haldane phase.
+When dimerization is introduced, the system can transition to the non-trivial Haldane phase.
 The string order parameter is enhanced if the dimerization is strong.
 However, for weak dimerization, the value of the string order parameter may remain small and close to zero, signaling a phase that has trivial features.
-The non-locality of the string order parameter which captures the underlying hidden order is in stark contrast to the local nature of dimerization that is realized in the spin chain.
-The quantum phases of the spin-1/2 dimer ~\cite{HidaPhysRevB.45.2207} and the tetramer chains~\cite{GongPhysRevB.78.104416} have been analyzed using the string order parameter.
+The non-locality of the string order parameter, which captures the underlying hidden order, is in stark contrast to the local nature of dimerization that is realized in the spin chain.
+The quantum phases of the spin-1/2 dimer ~\cite{HidaPhysRevB.45.2207} have been analyzed using the string order parameter.
+The tetramer chains have been analyzed using the string order parameter~\cite{GongPhysRevB.78.104416} and spin-spin correlations~\cite{SinghaniaPhysRevB.98.104429}.